1757-05-06 - Battle of Prague

 As soon as they had rallied, Schönaich's cuirassiers renewed their attack, supported this time by the 20 dragoon sqns of the second line and by Puttkamer Hussars and Wartenberg Hussars sent by Frederick from his reserve.
-The hussars managed to advance between Unter Mecholup and the large pond immediately to its north-west, thus outflanking Hadik's hussars.
+The hussars managed to advance between Unter Mecholup and the large pond immediately to its northwest, thus outflanking Hadik's hussars.
 Hadik turned his sqns and charged the Prussian hussars.
 However, Lieutenant-Colonel Warnery outflanked him on his right and drove his hussars back on the Austrian cavalry.

 Prussian Infantry Attack North of Sterbohol

 During this time, around 1:00 p.m., the attack of the Prussian infantry to the north of Sterbohol had failed too.
 The 14 bns forming the left wing and the flank had advanced, muskets shouldered, on the Austrian positions despite the fatigue of the night march and the swampy difficult terrain they had to move across.
 They came under the fire of the Austrian batteries without proper support of their own artillery.
-When the Austrian regimental artillery added its fire power, opening with grapeshot on the Prussian lines, the Prussian bns could not hold their formation.
+When the Austrian regimental artillery added its firepower, opening with grapeshot on the Prussian lines, the Prussian bns could not hold their formation.
 Generals von Fouqué and von Kurssell and several staff officers were already out of action.
 The grenadiers of the left wing began to waver, became disordered and broke.
 Regiments Schwerin, Fouqué and Kurssell left half of their men on the field.
 They clustered around their colours.

 The Austrians had not yet completed their formation changes.
 As the Prussians approached within 300 paces, the Austrian line started to waver.
 At this moment, Winterfeldt was hit by a musket ball in the throat and fell from his horse.
-Schwerin Infantry stepped back, sweeping Fouqué, Kurssell and Lestwitz infantry along with them.
+Schwerin Infantry fell back, sweeping Fouqué, Kurssell and Lestwitz infantry along with them.

 The Austrians now firmly held Sterbohol, backed by the batteries on Homoly Berg.
-Schwerin had to take Sterbohol in spite of batteries and ranked Austrians.

-During the unsuccessful attacks on the first line of the infantry left wing, Frederick had been busy speeding up the movement of the second line to allow his field artillery to take position.
+During the unsuccessful attacks by the first line of the infantry left wing, Frederick had been busy speeding up the movement of the second line to allow his field artillery to take position.
 By the time that Schwerin's battalions began to waver, a battery of heavy artillery had been planted to the south of Hostawitz.
-A second battery had also been established to the north-east of Sterbohol.
+A second battery had also been established to the northeast of Sterbohol.
 Furthermore, 12 bns of the second line of the infantry left wing had started to advance through the flats to the north of the defeated first line.
 Lestwitz Infantry, who was the first regiment of the first line to rally, joined this second line, taking position at its right end.

 Prussian Attacks in the Centre